 Let’s say you have been sued by a creditor.
 The judgment has been entered and now the creditor is looking for assets to seize.
 To garnish your wages the creditor has to give you a ten day notice – or at least is supposed to.
-But no advance notice is required before a garnishment of a checking or savings account.
+But in Minnesota no advance notice is required before a garnishment of a checking or savings account.
 If the creditor garnishes your bank account, the first you may hear about it is when your bank or credit union notifies you that the account is frozen.
 Before you even get notified by your bank or credit union, you may notice that your checks are bouncing, your payments are not going through, and the pay check that was recently deposited is now beyond your reach.

 You Must Claim All or Part of the Account as Exempt to Get Access to Your Account Again

 More than likely all or a good part of the money in your account is exempt and cannot be taken by the creditor.
 After the account is frozen, you will be (or are supposed to be) given an Exemption Form that you can use to claim your exemptions.
 You might not receive this for a few days after the account is frozen.
 Then you have to fill it out and send it back to the creditor’s lawyer.
 Once the lawyer receives it, he or she is supposed to release to you that part of the money in the account which is exempt.
 Days can pass, even a couple of weeks, before this process is completed.
 Then you can use your account again, minus whatever amount the creditor took out of it.
 More accurately stated, you can use your account again until the next time the creditor garnishes it.

 Avoiding or Minimizing the Freezing of Your Bank Account